-On 27 May our Corporate member IE University organizes in collaboration with the Spanish Chambers of Commerce network in Asia, an online seminar inviting Gayle Allard, Professor of Economic Environment and Country Analysis at IE Business School.
+On December 8 our Corporate member IE University organizes in collaboration with the Spanish Chambers of Commerce network in Asia, the online Master Class ‘Politics in the Digital Age: A Change of the Political Paradigm?‘ by IE Professor Milo Jones.

 Place: Zoom Online Webinar

 Are you not a Member yet?
 Find out more about the membership category and benefits on our website and contact us at email@example.com.
 Membership available from JPY10,000/year.

 Dr. Jones’s knowledge of cultural transformation started with his own transformation during training as an officer in the US Marine Corps.
 He then refined that knowledge working on Wall Street and in Change Management for Accenture in London.
 But the roots of what is uniquely valuable about Milo’s approach to social change has two other sources.